-- on June 30, 2023, settled \$35,140 of payables by issuing 140,560 common shares at \$0.25 per share. - in September 2023, received unsecured and non-interest bearing cash loans of \$60,000, of which \$10,000 was provided by Company directors/officers.
-These loans were provided for working capital purposes and are to be repaid any time after October 1, 2024.
+In addition, in September 2023, the Company received unsecured and non-interest bearing cash loans of \$60,000, of which \$10,000 was provided by Company directors/officers.
+These loans are payable on demand after October 1, 2024, however the Company has the right to prepay the loans at any time, without bonus or penalty.
+Subsequent to December 231, 2023, the Company repaid loans of \$40,000.

-The Company currently does not have sufficient capital to fund the balance of the NZ \$3 million dollar expenditure requirement pursuant to the HS Option Agreement for the Smylers Gold Project.
-Should the Company complete the proposed acquisition of Hyde Resources Ltd. as contemplated, then this expenditure obligation will be negated.
-The Company needs to raise additional working capital to fully fund its corporate activities, to support its permitting requirements and to fund its exploration activities at its Otago and Smylers Gold Projects for the balance of F2024 and for F2025.
+The Company needs to raise additional working capital to fully fund its corporate activities, to support its permitting requirements and to fund its exploration activities at its Otago and Smylers Gold Projects for F2025.
 Further, should the Company acquire additional properties then the Company may require additional capital to fund the acquisition and/or associated exploration activities on the new properties.